yangjackie/futuremat/core/phonon/eph/README.md

 - `pymatgen`: Structure manipulation and VASP I/O
 - `numpy`, `scipy`: Scientific computing
 - `easyunfold`: For mapping the electronic band structure from supercell calculation back to the primitive cell
+- `sumo`: For plotting electronic and phonon bandstructures/DOS

 ## Overview